-Pembina's SAP-based preventative maintenance management tool ("PMM") was implemented for all of Pembina's legacy assets in 2018.
-In 2023, Pembina completed the implementation of PMM on the assets acquired in connection with the PGI Transaction.
+Pembina's SAP-based preventative maintenance management tool ("PMM") was implemented for all of Pembina's legacy assets in 2018 and for the assets acquired in connection with the PGI Transaction in 2023.
+In 2024, Pembina completed the implementation of PMM on the assets acquired in connection with the Alliance/Aux Sable Acquisition.
 The objective of PMM is to ensure safe, consistent and efficient asset management and maintenance.
-PMM is a key component of Pembina's OMS and a driver of safe and efficient asset management and operation.
+PMM is a key component of Pembina's OEMS and a driver of safe and efficient asset management and operation.

-Pipeline Control Management Program
+Pipeline Control Room Management Program

-Pembina has a Pipeline Control Management Program in place to ensure that the Company's pipeline systems are operated safely and reliably.
-As part of the Pipeline Control Management Program, Pembina employs modern supervisory control and data acquisition ("SCADA") technology on the majority of its pipeline systems.
-The SCADA systems allow for continuous electronic monitoring and control of the pipeline systems from dedicated computer consoles located in Pembina's control centre in Sherwood Park, Alberta.
+Pembina has a Pipeline Control Room Management Program in place to ensure that the Company's pipeline systems are operated safely and reliably.
+As part of the Pipeline Control Room Management Program, Pembina employs modern supervisory control and data acquisition ("SCADA") technology on the majority of its pipeline systems.
+The SCADA systems allow for continuous electronic monitoring and control of the pipeline systems from dedicated computer consoles located in Pembina's control centre in Sherwood Park, Alberta and Alliance's Gas Control Centre in Calgary, Alberta.
 Operators monitor the computer consoles 24 hours per day, 365 days per year.
 The SCADA systems and associated leak detection software continually monitor pipeline flow and operating conditions.
 Line balance calculations are performed automatically by the system and alarms are triggered when imbalances are detected.
 When imbalance alarms are triggered, trained control centre operators investigate the alarm or shut down the pipeline in accordance with Pembina's Segment Imbalance Response Protocol.